 Invention Never Happens in A Vacuum

-Invention is the culmination of great ideas that have been shared with others and evolved over time.
+The invention is the culmination of great ideas that have been shared with others and evolved over time.
 You can’t be inventive if you don’t share and discuss your inventions with others.
-Through our experience and background at Lab 651 we foster an environment where invention and innovation are not only dreamed, but delivered.
+Through our experience and background at Lab651, we foster an environment where invention and innovation are not only dreamed of but delivered.